 I’m the science & environment reporter at St. Louis Public Radio, a NPR affiliate.
 I also produce and host live storytelling shows for The Story Collider podcast.
-Here are some fantastic stories from our most recent show in October 2017.
+Check out upcoming show dates and hear stories from past St. Louis shows here.

 As you can tell, I have interviewed many bees.

 There is no limit to what I will discuss with people, whether it’s about recording mating songs of female lab mice, the art of launching giant balloons to get a glimpse of black holes, and the fine craft of freezing animal semen.
 I am also working on stories that feature more scientists who are young, female and/or of color.

 To pitch a personal science story for the St. Louis Story Collider shows: stories [at] storycollider.org.